ankitsingh2105/Linkedin-Editor/README.md

 # LinkedIn Editor

-LinkedIn Editor is a Chrome extension that enhances your LinkedIn and X.com (formerly Twitter) post creation experience by allowing you to format text with bold, italic, and underline styles directly within the compose screen.
+LinkedIn Editor is a Chrome extension that enhances your LinkedIn and X.com (formerly Twitter) post-creation experience by directly formatting text with bold, italic, and underlined styles within the compose screen.

 ## Features
-- **Text Styling**: Apply bold, italic, and underline formatting to selected text.
+- **Text Styling**: Apply bold, italic, and underlined formatting to selected text.
 - **Keyboard Shortcuts**: Use `Ctrl+B` for bold, `Ctrl+I` for italic, and `Ctrl+U` for underline.
 - **Context-Specific Activation**: The extension activates only on LinkedIn post creation pages (`/overlay/create-post/`) and X.com compose pages.
 - **Unicode Support**: Formats text into Unicode-compatible styles to ensure compatibility across platforms.